Available in: Polish

 |Legal obligation||Processing necessary to comply with our legal obligations||Ensuring we perform our legal and regulatory obligations.
 For example, providing a safe place of work and avoiding unlawful discrimination|

-11. If we process sensitive Personal Information about you, as well as ensuring that one of the grounds for processing mentioned above applies, we will make sure that one or more of the grounds for processing sensitive Personal Information applies.
+11. If we process Sensitive Personal Data about you, as well as ensuring that one of the grounds for processing mentioned above applies, we will make sure that one or more of the grounds for processing Sensitive Personal Data applies.
 In outline, these include:

-12. The Core Notice outlines the purposes for which we process your Personal Information.
-More specific information on these, examples of the data and the grounds on which we process data are in the table below.
+12. The Core Notice outlines the purposes for which we process your Personal Data.
+More specific information on these, examples of the Personal Data and the grounds on which we process Personal Data are in the table below.

 Information relating to your compliance with our policies.

 Information concerning disciplinary allegations, investigations and processes and relating to grievances in which you are or may be directly or indirectly involved.

 Information concerning your health, including self-certification forms, fit notes and medial and occupational health reports.